MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/listview/customizing-list-appearance.md

 [`ListView`](xref:Xamarin.Forms.ListView) has `HorizontalScrollBarVisibility` and `VerticalScrollBarVisibility` properties, which get or set a [`ScrollBarVisibility`](xref:Xamarin.Forms.ScrollBarVisibility) value that represents when the horizontal, or vertical, scroll bar is visible.
 Both properties can be set to the following values:

 - [`Default`](xref:Xamarin.Forms.ScrollBarVisibility) indicates the default scroll bar behavior for the platform, and is the default value for the `HorizontalScrollBarVisibility` and `VerticalScrollBarVisibility` properties.
-- [`Always`](xref:Xamarin.Forms.ScrollBarVisibility) indicates that scroll bars will be visible, even when the content doesn't fit in the view.
+- [`Always`](xref:Xamarin.Forms.ScrollBarVisibility) indicates that scroll bars will be visible, even when the content fits in the view.
-- [`Never`](xref:Xamarin.Forms.ScrollBarVisibility) indicates that scroll bars will not be visible, event if the content does not fit in the view.
+- [`Never`](xref:Xamarin.Forms.ScrollBarVisibility) indicates that scroll bars will not be visible, even if the content doesn't fit in the view.

 <a name="Row_Separators" />